flex-storefront/flex-docs/src/content/docs/storefront/25-internationalization.md

 title: Internationalization
 description: Learn how Flex Storefront handles multiple languages.
 sidebar:
-  order: 60
+  order: 25
 ---

-Flex Storefront supports
+Flex Storefront is ready for localization and may be released in multiple languages.